StepKie/MtgCsvHelper/MtgCsvHelper.BlazorWebAssembly/wwwroot/README.md

 ## TL;DR

 You are welcome to try out the web app [here](https://hottemax.github.io/MtgCsvHelper/).

+**ATTENTION:** Since this is a client-side Blazor app, the browser may cache data. and this cache needs to be cleared in order to load the latest version of the app.
+The version displayed in the upper right corner should match the last commit id displayed on the [main](https://github.com/Hottemax/MtgCsvHelper/tree/main) branch.

 1. Upload input csv file
 2. Select input and output format
 3. Click "Convert".
 In case of a larger collection, please allow for some processing time.
 4. Download converted output csv file

-Currently supported:
+* Currently supported:
   * Moxfield
   * DragonShield
   * Manabox
   * Topdecked
   * Deckbox
+  * Mtggoldfish
+  * Cardkingdom (Low info, only 4 columns - Export only)

 * Potentially added by demand
-  * Cardkingdom (Low info, only 4 columns - Export only)
-  * Mtggoldfish
   * TcgPlayer
   * ???

-* More formats can be added in appsettings.json

 ## Project Info